 Subsequent to Raychem, she joined an internet start-up company as Vice President of Sales and Marketing based in Seattle.
 The company developed customer and supplier relationship software and Lynne worked there until 2001 when she decided to retire from corporate life.

-She is currently on the board of an environmental consulting company, is on the board and is chair of the marketing committee for Jack London State Park, and has previously been the Chair of Fundraising for pancreas cancer at UCSF.
+She is currently on the board of an environmental consulting company; is President of the board of Jack London Park Partners, a private partnership that runs Jack London State Park under contract to California State Parks; and having previously been the Chair of Fundraising for pancreas cancer at UCSF, Lynne continues her support as a Patient Advocate.

 Lynne divides her time between Glen Ellen, San Francisco, and London.